dechamps/LoudspeakerExplorer/Loudspeaker_Explorer.md

 # Standard measurements

-Note that all the data shown in this section is a direct representation of the input data after normalization.
-No complex processing is done.
-In particular, data for derived metrics such as *Listening Window*, *Early Reflections*, *Sound Power*, Directivity Indices and even *Estimated In-Room Response* come directly from the input - they are not derived by this code.
+Note that the curves shown here are calculated by Loudspeaker Explorer - they are not a direct visualization of the curves in the published datasets.

 ## Spinorama